-First, prepare the stock.
+First, prepare the broth.
 Start by covering a whole chicken with water and add salt, black peppercorns, and yellow onion quarters.
 Be sure to leave the paper on!

-Bring the stock to a boil and then simmer and cook, skimming off any foam from the top of the stock as it cooks.
-Continue simmering for about 2½–3 hours or until the chicken is fully cooked through.
+Bring the stock to a boil and then simmer and cook, skimming off any foam from the top of the broth as it cooks.
+Continue simmering for about 2 hours or until the chicken is fully cooked through.

 Remove the chicken from the pot and transfer it to a bowl.
-At this point, I like to bring the stock to a boil for about 10–20 minutes to reduce it down further.
+At this point, I like to bring the broth to a boil for about 10–20 minutes to reduce it further.
 At this point, the stock will deepen in color.
-From there, simply strain the stock into a fine-mesh sieve and discard the solids.
+From there, simply strain the broth into a fine-mesh sieve and discard the solids.
 You should have approximately 8–10 cups of stock.

 Once the chicken is cool enough to handle, pick the meat from the bones.
 Discard the bones and skin.

 Next, prepare the soup.
 This is the easy part!
 Simply sauté a diced onion in a little butter and add a few diced carrots.
-Season with salt and pepper and add the yellow lentils.
-Next, add the chicken along with the stock and bring it to a boil.
+Season with salt and pepper, and add the yellow lentils.
+Next, add the chicken along with the broth and bring it to a boil.
 Reduce heat and simmer until the lentils are cooked through.